Jeroen-G/Explorer/docs/advanced-queries.md

 # Advanced queries

+Sometimes only searching on a specific string is not enough.
+Explorer provides most (if not all) functionality ElasticSearch gives.

+## Query composition using Query builder
 Explorer expands your possibilities using query builders to write more complex queries.
 First there are the three methods to set the context of the query: must, should and filter.